Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

 NetworkManager.Singleton.StartClient();
 ```

-The `ConnectionData` will then be passed to the server as the payload of the connection message that the server-side code will then determine if the client is approved or not.
+The `Payload`, defined by the client-side `NetworkConfig.ConnectionData`, will then sent passed to the server as part of the `Payload` of the connection request message that will be used on the server-side to determine if the client is approved or not.
+The connetion data is completely optional and the connection approval process can be used to simply assign player's unique prefabs, other than the default, as well as facilitates the ability to spawn players at various locations (without requiring the client to send any form of connection data).

 ## Timeout